ucfopen/Materia/README.md

 Theme overrides are facilitated through FuelPHP packages, installed via composer.
 Materia ships with `Materia-Theme-UCF` by default.

 Review the [repository README](https://github.com/ucfopen/Materia-Theme-UCF) for `Materia-Theme-UCF` for a breakdown of using theme overrides in Materia 10.x and later.

+## Transitioning to Production

+More information about creating a production-capable Materia instance can be found in the [Materia Docker Readme](docker/README.md).